huijunwu/libgdx-ai-wiki/State-Machine.md

 Another way to deal with limiting the size of state machines is to use several different state machines at the same time.
 For example, you can imagine an AI that has a master FSM to make global decisions and other FSMs that deal with movement, gunnery, or conversations.

 Properly combining and structuring these two techniques is an extremely powerful way to limit the complexity of individual state machines.

+## Limitations of State Machines ##

+Even with all the common techniques and extensions mentioned above, state machines are still pretty limited.
+The trend these days in game AI is more toward exciting things like [behavior trees](https://github.com/libgdx/gdx-ai/wiki/Behavior-Trees) and planning systems.
+If complex AI is what you're interested in, all this chapter has done is whet your appetite. :yum:

+This doesn't mean finite state machines, pushdown automata, and other simple systems aren't useful at all.
+They're a good modeling tool for certain kinds of problems.
+Finite state machines are useful when:
+* You have an entity whose behavior changes based on some internal state.
+* That state can be rigidly divided into one of a relatively small number of distinct options.
+* The entity responds to a series of inputs or events over time.

+In games, they are most known for being used in AI, but they are also common in implementations of user input handling, navigating menu screens, parsing text and network protocols.